zachalewel/learn_command_line_exercises/chapter_2/README.md

 2) Are you in the class directory?

-**Yes, I am in the classes directory, workspace/davinci_coders/bu... is our class directory.**
+**I run `pwd` and  find out that I am in the directory, /Users/zachalewel/workspace/davinci_coders_t3_2015/homework/learn_command_line_exercises/chapter_2 which is within our class directory of /davinci_coders_t3_2015/ So yes I am in my class directory

 3) Are you in your home directory?

-**Yes, my class directory is within my home directory.
-If you notice when you run `pwd` that you are under /Users/name**
+**Yes, I run `pwd` to see my working directory and I see that I am within the home directory and even deeper /Users/zachalewel/workspace/davinci_coders_t3_2015/homework/learn_command_line_exercises/chapter_2 the /users/zachalewel is my home then everything after that I have moved into**

 4) What directory did you run that command in?